Nederlandsche Suikerraffinaderij: Firma C. de Bruyn en Zonen

-History of the Nederlandsche Suikerraffinaderij N.V.
-(NSR)
+History of the company

-The Nederlandsche Suikerraffinaderij N.V. is founded
+Foundation

 In early 1848, the receivers of De Bruyn en Zonen concluded that a liquidation of the company by selling its assets, would lead to very high losses for its creditors.
 The most probable reason would be that its specialized buildings and machinery and its sugar in stock, could not be sold for the price at which they were on the balance sheet.
 Furthermore, the NTS had secured its credit by a mortgage on De Bruyn's two big refineries, so the prospects for the other creditors were worse than the balance sheet alone suggested.
 It was their luck that NTS was also interested in the survival of its biggest customer.

-In July 1848 the receivers of De Bruyn en Zonen proposed to the creditors to convert the sugar refineries and the gas factory into two public limited companies.
-This would allow the creditors of the refineries to get shares of the same nominal value as the money that they were owned, while still giving the new company a working capital of ƒ 900,000.
+In July 1848, the receivers of De Bruyn en Zonen proposed to the creditors to convert the sugar refineries and the gas factory into two public limited companies.
+This would allow the creditors of the refineries to get shares of the same nominal value as the money that they were owned, while still giving the new company a working capital of ƒ900,000.
 The creditors agreed to this proposal.
 However, in light of the vast interests that were involved, it would take some time before this company appeared.

-On 15 October 1849 the Dutch government approved a first version of the provisional contract to found the Naamloze Vennootschap Nederlandsche Suikerraffinaderij.
+On 15 October 1849, the Dutch government approved a first version of the provisional contract to found the naamloze vennootschap (NV) Nederlandsche Suikerraffinaderij (NSR).
 An updated contract was finally approved on 30 November 1849.
-On 7 December 1849 the contract to found the Nederlandsche Suikerraffinaderij was signed in Amsterdam.
+On 7 December 1849 the contract to found the company was signed in Amsterdam.

-The new company issued 2,800 shares of ƒ 1,000 each.
+The new company issued 2,800 shares of ƒ1,000 each.
 The list of shareholders was headed by the Netherlands Trading Society for 462 shares.
 The brothers Christiaan Hendrik de Bruijn, Martinnus de Bruijn Corneliszoon, and Adrian de Bruijn, who had been partners in Firma C. de Bruyn en Zonen mainly paid for their shares by bringing in: 1) The steam sugar refinery "De Vijf Gebroeders" on the Looiersgracht and Lijnbaansgracht, consisting of four capital buildings.; 2) The new steam sugar refinery on Osdorp Bastion.
-Both had been mortgaged to the Netherlands Trading Society for ƒ 300,000.
+Both had been mortgaged to the Netherlands Trading Society for ƒ300,000.
 The De Bruyn brothers also brought in: 3) A traditional refinery on the Looiersgracht; 4) The warehouse called Cement Molen; 5) the house and warehouse called Oude Magazijn; 6) the warehouse Mercuur; 7) the warehouse Groote Wolbaal; 8) The buildings: De Twee Banen; Het Schild van Frankrijk and Het Huis te Egmond all on the Schans near Passeerderstraat.

-The management of the Nederlandsche Suikerraffinaderij was formed by the three De Bruyn brothers as directors and Izak Bussemaker Hendrikszoon as president director.
+The management of the company was formed by the three De Bruyn brothers as directors and Izak Bussemaker Hendrikszoon as president director.
 Every act of the compagny that required a signature would have to be signed by the president director and one of the other directors.
 The supervisory board had five members.